geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/use-ebs.rst

 Choose volume size at launch time
 ---------------------------------

 The easiest way to increase your EC2 instance's disk size is during launching.
-In the quick start guide you've skipped all EC2 configuration details.
+In the :ref:`quick start guide <quick-start-label>` you've skipped all EC2 configuration details.
 Step 4 of the configuration specifies disk size:

 .. figure:: img/choose_storage.png